apache/spark/docs/sql-ref-datatypes.md

 * String type
   - `StringType`: Represents character string values.
   - `VarcharType(length)`: A variant of `StringType` which has a length limitation.
 Data writing will fail if the input string exceeds the length limitation.
 Note: this type can only be used in table schema, not functions/operators.
   - `CharType(length)`: A variant of `VarcharType(length)` which is fixed length.
-Data writing will pad the input string if its length is smaller than the char type length.
-Char type comparison will pad the short one to the longer length.
+Reading column of type `VarcharType(n)` always returns string values of length `n`.
+Char type column comparison will pad the short one to the longer length.
 * Binary type
   - `BinaryType`: Represents byte sequence values.
 * Boolean type